mdelbrocco-od/typescript-samples/README.md

 `yarn add typescript @types/node @types/react @types/react-dom @types/jest`

 to add typescript to your project!
 Rename .js files to .ts (.jsx to .tsx) and you should be good to go!

+## Questions from the audience

+Where are the files when you run `yarn start`?
+* Running `react-scripts start` (which `yarn start` runs under the hood) run a webpack dev server.
+It builds in-memory!
+Source: https://stackoverflow.com/questions/57938689/how-to-run-react-scripts-start-from-an-express-server

+What is the difference between `interface` and `type`?
+What would you use `type` for?
+* I think the accepted answer here is fantastic: https://stackoverflow.com/questions/36782896/in-typescript-what-is-the-difference-between-type-and-interface.
+The author gives some examples of interfaces and types, then says "So in general if you just have a plain object type, as shown in your question, an interface is usually a better approach.
+If you find yourself wanting to write something that can't be written as an interface, or want to just give something a different name, a type alias is better."
+Since I'm typically working with plain objects (in the Atlas CS Site, for example), I tend to use interfaces.